git-moss/DrivenByMoss-Documentation/Akai/Akai-APCmini.md

 # Akai Professional APCmini

-Support script for Akais' APCmini controller.
+Support script for Akai's APCmini controller.
 You can control track parameters, devices and session view.

 ## Installation